kvarak/dnd/docs/_Classes/bard.md

 ### Psychic Blades
-At 3rd level, you gain the ability to make your weapon attacks magically toxic to a creature’s mind.
+You gain the ability to make your weapon attacks magically toxic to a creature’s mind.

 Once per turn, when you hit a creature with a weapon attack, you can expend one use of your Bardic Inspiration to deal an extra 2d6 psychic damage to that target.

 The damage increases when you reach certain levels in this class, increasing to 3d6 at 5th level, 5d6 at 10th level, and 8d6 at 15th level.

 ### Mantle of Whispers
-At 6th level, you gain the ability to adopt a humanoid’s persona.
-When a humanoid dies within 30 feet of you, you can magically capture its shadow using your ***reaction***.
+You gain the ability to adopt a humanoid’s persona.
+When a humanoid within 30 ft dies, you can magically capture its shadow using your ***reaction***.
 You retain this shadow until you use it or you finish a long rest.
 You can never carry more than one captured shadow at any time.

 You can use the shadow as an ***action***, magically transforming it into a disguise that appears on you.
 You now look like the dead person, but healthy and alive.
 This disguise lasts for 1 hour or until you end it as a ***bonus action***.

 While you’re in the disguise, you gain access to all information that the humanoid would freely share with a casual acquaintance.
 Such information includes general details on its background and personal life, but doesn’t include secrets.
 The information is enough that you can pass yourself off as the person by drawing on its memories.

-A creature can see through this disguise by succeeding on a Insight check contested by your Charisma.
-You may add your proficiency bonus to the check.
+A creature can see through this disguise by succeeding on a Wisdom (Speechcraft - Insight) check contested by your Charisma (Speechcraft).

 ### Shadow Lore
-At 14th level, you gain the ability to weave dark magic into your words and tap into a creature’s deepest fears.
+You gain the ability to weave dark magic into your words and tap into a creature’s deepest fears.

-As an ***action***, you magically whisper a phrase that only one creature of your choice within 30 feet can hear.
+As an ***action***, you magically whisper a phrase that only one creature of your choice within 30 ft can hear.
 The target must make a Wisdom saving throw against your spell save DC.
 It automatically succeeds if it doesn’t share a language with you or if it can’t hear you.
 On a successful saving throw, your whisper sounds like unintelligible mumbling and has no effect.

 On a failed saving throw, the target is charmed by you for the next 8 hours or until you or your allies attack it, damage it, or force it to make a saving throw.
 It interprets the whispers as a description of its most mortifying secret.
 You gain no knowledge of this secret, but the target is convinced you know it.